Open-Bytes/SwiftUIFormValidator/README.md

 ### Validation Types

-You can choose between 2 different validation types: `FormValidation(validationType: .immediate)` and `FormValidation(validationType: .deffered)`
+You can choose between 3 different validation types: `FormValidation(validationType: .immediate)` and `FormValidation(validationType: .deffered)` `FormValidation(validationType: .silent)`

 1. **immediate**: the validation is triggered every time the field is changed.
 An error message will be shown in case the value is invalid.
 2. **deferred**: in this case, the validation will be triggered manually only using `FormValidation.triggerValidation()` The error messages will be displayed only after triggering the validation manually.
+3. **silent**: In this case, no validation message is displayed, and it's your responsibility to display them using `FormValidation.validationMessages()`.

 ### Manual Validation